karlospn/mytechramblings-site-source-code/content/posts/how-to-use-a-private-nuget-feed-with-docker.md

 ```

-And when I try to built the image it fails miserably with a 401 error.
-Let's fix it.
+And when everything is set it up if I try to built the image it fails miserably with a 401 error...
+Let's see how to fix it.

 ## Scenario 1 : Using a NuGet.Config